Things to Do in Carpinteria: California’s Secret Beach Town

 4916 Carpinteria Ave, Carpinteria

 The Alcazar is a charming community theater that features stage performances and also movies.
-When I was there a Rod Stewart/Rolling Stones Tribute band performing.
+When I was there a Rod Stewart/Rolling Stones tribute band performing.
 That’s not something I’d generally seek out, but it ended up being so much fun and really impressive!

 You could really feel the community vibe here with so many attendees greeting each other and yucking it up.
 It felt so friendly and welcoming!
 Be sure to check out what’s playing when you plan your visit.